 A multi-proxy biomolecular and skeletal investigation of stature across the agricultural transition

 The shift to farming broadly caused a decline in health among early farmers (i.e., shorter in stature than hunter-gatherers, more skeletal stress), although this isn’t a universal trend.
-I am looking at both the genetic and skeletal aspects of height to identify whether individuals were relatively taller or shorter than expected as ways of life were changing from hunting and gathering (foraging) to agricultural strategies (i.e., plant and animal domestication).
-I am also exploring whether stress experienced in childhood (using skeletal indicators) is also impacting an individual’s achieved (skeletal) height during the foraging-to-farming transition.
+I looked at both the genetic and skeletal aspects of height to identify whether individuals were relatively taller or shorter than expected as ways of life were changing from hunting and gathering (foraging) to agricultural strategies (i.e., plant and animal domestication).
+I also explored whether stress experienced in childhood (using skeletal indicators) is also impacting an individual’s achieved (skeletal) height during the foraging-to-farming transition.

 Malaria in Imperial period Italy (1st-4th c.
 CE)

 The history of malaria in ancient Italy is particularly fascinating.
 The causative species of malaria are “invisible” in the historical record, while malaria as a disease is indirectly supported by evidence from literary works (e.g., Celsus’ De Medicina) and non-specific skeletal responses.
 I worked on Imperial period assemblages in southern Italy (1st-4th c.
 CE) when malaria was presumed to be at its peak.
 Ultimately, I identified the presence of Plasmodium falciparum (considered the most virulent species today) in two locations where malaria was unexpected – a minor suburban city (Velia) and rural hinterland (Vagnari), rather than the metropolis of Portus Romae, which was historically in the “malaria belt”.
 The take-away from this work is that ancient DNA is a complementary approach to reconstruct complex human-parasite interactions in dynamic environments (Marciniak et al., 2018).

 Detection and characterization of pathogens in the past